harpreetsahota204/gui_dataset_creator/README.md

 - Click directly on the bounding box or marker
 - Try refreshing if annotations become unresponsive

+**Annotations appear in wrong positions:**

+- This typically happens when navigating between samples quickly
+- The issue resolves automatically when the image fully loads
+- If persistent, navigate away and back to the sample

 **Files not saving:**

 - Check that the server is running